Better-Call-Paul/Inverse-Cramer-Trader/README.md

 cd inverse-cramer-trader
 pip install -r requirements.txt
 ```
-Usage
+## Usage

 To start the application, run the following command:
 ```
 python application.py
 ```
 This will start the Flask web server and present the index.html screen for user input

-Configuration
+## Configuration

-Before using the bot, you will need to configure it with your Alpaca API credentials.
+Before using the application, you will need to configure it with your Alpaca API credentials.
 Create a file named .env in the project directory and add the following lines:
 ```
 makefile
 Copy code